Five very different Puglia itineraries for unforgettable road trips through the very best of the Italian heel’s views

 Manfredonia through Saline di Margherita di Savoia to Trani

-Follow the coast from Manfredonia to Barletta and you will come through Saline di Margherita di Savoia , the biggest saltpan in Italy.
+Follow the coast from Manfredonia toward Barletta and you will come through Saline di Margherita di Savoia , the biggest saltpan in Italy.
 Apart from the fascinating salt ponds and salt mountains, the Salina provides perfect bird watching.
-For instance you can see the largest population of pink flamingoes in Europe.
+For instance, you can see the largest population of pink flamingoes in Europe.
 Just remember to bring a pair of binoculars or a strong zoom lens to the camera.

 Corato to Gravina in Puglia and Altamura

 Driving on the S378 from Corato to Gravina and Altamura may not be on a shortlist of the five most beautiful scenic drives through Puglia, but it will take you around the Alta Murgia national park and further on to some of the most spectacular cave towns in Puglia.
 The Murgia is characterized by these small canyons formed by rain water that has dissolves the limestone, but they look more dramatic as if the surface of the earth has been broken into pieces.
 Some of the ravines have caves, swallow holes and dolines inhabited in prehistoric times, and the history combined with the naked and bleak landscape inevitable makes a strong impression.
 If you’ve got extra time it would be natural to see the Unesco World Heritage sites in nearby Matera and Castel del Monte

 Bari through Putignano and Alberobello to Martina Franca and Ostuni